mothership-gmbh/state_machine/README.md

 For more informations visit the [website](http://mothership-gmbh.github.io/state_machine)

 #Features
-- Create, configure and run a complete State Machine.
+- Create a FSM-compatible state machine
-- Configuration of each state of the machine can be set completely up from a *yml* file.
+- Define your states, transitions and conditions completely in a configuration file.
+Currently only supports YAML
-- Possibility to run State machine with only one command that visits all the possible nodes
+- NO additional logic is needed to process the transitions.
+The state machine will automatically try to detect valid transitions
-- Possibility to render an graphic image that show the behaviour of the state machine
+- Rnder an graphic image that shows the behaviour of the state machine

   ![](https://github.com/mothership-gmbh/state_machine/blob/develop/exemple/BooleanConditions/workflow.png)